 Our Shareholder Engagement encourages open dialogue and the exchange of ideas with our shareholders.
 We communicate with shareholders and other stakeholders through various channels, including our annual report, management proxy circular, annual information form, quarterly reports, news releases, website, industry conferences and meetings.
-In addition, our quarterly earnings call is open to all, and features a live webcast and question and answer period.
+Prior to the public announcement of the Transaction, quarterly earnings calls were conducted and featured a live webcast and question and answer period.
 We also hold our annual meeting of Shareholders, so all our Shareholders can participate.
 In addition, our website provides information about the Board and our management team.

 Feedback from the Corporation's institutional shareholders is received during one-on-one or group meetings with members of the Board and senior management who also routinely communicate with retail shareholders via email and telephone.
-Our Investor Relations department regularly reaches out to shareholders for feedback on specific matters and fields questions from shareholders.